FASB Issues Guidance on the Accounting for Environmental Credit Programs

 perform impairment testing before applying the subsequent-measurement

-guidance related to the new classification of the environmental
+guidance related to the new classification of the environmental credit.

-Under the ASU, similar environmental credits that are recognized as
+Under the ASU, similar environmental credits that are

-performed separately for compliance environmental credits and
+would be performed separately for compliance environmental credits and

 noncompliance environmental credits.

-A fair value election is also available for certain noncompliance
+A fair value election is also available for certain

-environmental credits.
-Eligible noncompliance credits are those obtained
+noncompliance environmental credits.
+Eligible noncompliance credits are

-value measurement accounting policy election is made for a class of
+combination.
+The fair value measurement accounting policy election is made

-environmental credits rather than on a credit-by-credit basis.
-The ASU
+for a class of environmental credits rather than on a credit-by-credit

-value measurement accounting policy election is irrevocable.
+fair value measurement accounting policy election is irrevocable.
 That is,

-those credits for which the election is made will continue to be
+those credits for which the election is made will continue to be remeasured

 credits.